derlin/hepqpr-qallse/README.md

 ### Current models

 Different versions of the model building (i.e. QUBO generation) exist.
-They  are organised into a class hierarchy starting at the abstract class `hepqpr.qallse.QallseBase`:
+They  are organised into a class hierarchy starting at the abstract class `qallse.QallseBase`:

 * `.qallse.Qallse`: basic implementation, using constant bias weights.
 * `.qallse_mp.QallseMp`: adds a filtering step during triplets generation, which greatly limits the size of the QUBO;